 Patients suffering from dementia are given antipsychotics in order to 'calm them down'.
 This class of drug significantly increases the risk of having a heart attack and stroke.

-Throughout England patients with severe learning difficulties are prescribed antipsychotic drugs simply to sedate them.
+Throughout England clients with severe learning difficulties are prescribed antipsychotic drugs simply to sedate them.

 Patients on psychiatric drugs are also more likely to fall over and cause themselves a near-fatal injury.
-Elderly patients are particularly vulnerable to breaking their hip following such a fall.
+Elderly clients are particularly vulnerable to breaking their hip following such a fall.